 - ¼ tsp ground ginger

 - ½ cup coconut flour (or a mix of coconut flour and tiger nut flour)

 - 2 tbsp coconut sugar

 - Then slowly add the coconut flour little by little mixing it with a spoon.
 You should get a smooth dough.

 - Preheat oven to 350 deg F (180 deg C).
 Place the balls onto the mini muffin or cake pop pans or just inside muffin liner cups.
 You could also just place them directly on a baking tray lined with parchment paper.

-- Roll the donut holes gently over coconut sugar.
+- Roll the donut holes gently in the mixture.